GiacomoBarzon/GoWay/README.md

 # GoWay

-- iPhone App / Creation and management of travel sheets for NCC drivers
+- iOS App / Creation and management of travel sheets for NCC drivers